fmi/java-course/05-generics/lab/README.md

     /**
      * @param person the sender of the gifts.
      *               If there are no gifts sent by @person to this person, return an empty collection.
-     * @return an unmodifiable copy of the gifts sent by @person.
+     * @return an unmodifiable copy of the gifts sent by @person, in undefined order
      * @throws IllegalArgumentException if @person is null */
     Collection<Gift<?>> getGiftsBy(Person<?> person);